How to Start an LLC - Complete Guide

 6. Determine Your Tax Status

-7. Get an EIN (Employer Identification Number)
+7. Obtain EIN (Employer Identification Number).

 8. Open a Business Bank Account

-9. Obtain Necessary Business Licenses and Permits
+9. Get required Business Licenses and Permits.

 Frequently Asked Questions